binder-project/example-requirements/README.md

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/binder-project/example-requirements)

-A Binder-compatibible repo with a `requirements.txt` file.
+A Binder-compatible repo with a `requirements.txt` file.

 The `requirements.txt` file should list all Python libraries that your notebooks depend on, and they will be installed using